civilservicelgbt/civilservicelgbt.github.io/_events/2022-11-21-civil-service-lgbt-social-blackpool.md

 category:
   - North-West
 ---
 **As this is our Christmas event, why not dress festive!
-Christmas sweaters, Christmas Deeley boppers, reindeer antlers or fairy lights in beards etc.**
+Christmas sweaters, Christmas Deeley boppers, reindeer antlers or fairy lights in beards etc.** There is often a cabaret and always karaoke at this venue.

 The Civil Service LGBT+ Network organises informal networking and social events so that LGBT+ civil servants can meet each other.
 Our [local organisers](https://www.civilservice.lgbt/team) organise these events in various cities across the country.